mamedev/mame/docs/source/initialsetup/compilingmame.rst

 builds and need not be set to any specific value.

 Emscripten supports compiling to WebAssembly with a JavaScript loader instead of all-JavaScript, and in later versions this is actually the default.
-To force WebAssembly on or off, add **WEBASSEMBLY=1** or **WEBASSEMBLY=0** to the make command line.
+To force WebAssembly on or off, add **WEBASSEMBLY=1** or **WEBASSEMBLY=0** to the make command line, respectively.

-Other make parameters can also be used, e.g. **-j** for parallel compilation, as described earlier.
+Other make parameters can also be used, e.g. **-j** for multithreaded compilation as described earlier.

 When the compilation reaches the emcc phase, you may see a number of *"unresolved symbol"* warnings.
 At the moment, this is expected for